Dance Teacher Education

 Click here to see the Four-Year Plan of Study in Dance Teacher Education (pdf).

 The program is supported by a diverse and ambitious faculty, who embrace a wide variety of movement styles and philosophies.
 They are committed to nurturing the technical and artistic potential of each student.
 Our dance teachers are nationally recognized practicing artists, scholars, and arts administrators.
 Their creative activities further enhance their instruction in the dance education program while providing strong connections within the field, both professionally and academically.

 The School of Theatre and Dance Advantage

 - A professionally active faculty with strong connections to nationally renowned companies.

-- A broad scope of theatre faculty and peers across the arts to enhance students’ development as artists.
+- A broad scope of theatre and dance faculty and peers across the arts to enhance students’ development as artists.